 The claim

-Wiles filed a personal grievance against the University of Auckland, alleging breaches of its health and safety obligations, contractual obligations, and duty of good faith.
+Wiles filed a personal grievance against the University of Auckland, alleging breaches of its health and safety obligations under the Health and Safety at Work Act 2015, contractual obligations, and duty of good faith.

 Specifically, she raised a personal grievance for unjustified disadvantage and claimed that the Vice-Chancellor did not take any meaningful or proactive steps to protect her safety, causing her ongoing disadvantage.
 In making that claim, Wiles says that the actions taken and inactions by the University have been purely reactionary and inadequate.